noelloera/portfolio_react/README.md

 1. Upon root request "/" the server feeds the client static file
 2. The static file renders the index.html file in the build directory
-3. All the components can be editted to display desired projects or technologies
+3. All the components can be edited to display desired projects or technologies
 4. projects.js and about.js can be customized to display the contents within

 ## Features